usnistgov/feasst/dev/README.rst

 * Add 1/2 factor in AngleHarmonic
 * Add precompute for BondFourBody, ThreeBody, etc, to speed up?
 But different dihedrals have different coefficients.
 * Add option to not serialize neighbor lists to reduce checkpoint size.
+* Allow one script to contain multiple MonteCarlo, CollectionMatrixSplice, Prefetch in any order? (checkpointing is difficult)